pudly/schmopera-hugo/content/articles/talking-with-singers-stephen-costello.md

 When I started singing, I realized there was something about it that gave me a personal connection.
 The voice is your instrument and that makes it personal.
 No two voices are the same.
 They don't have the same sound, the same color, nor the same projection.
 Every voice is unique and individual by itself.

+>"I was comfortable with classical music, but it took me a while to get comfortable with it as a vocal art."

 It makes for a really exciting career.
 You're always meeting different people and seeing different things.
-It's like going to a museum where you don’t see any two paintings that are the same.
+It's like going to a museum where you don't see any two paintings that are the same.
 I was a trumpet player for years.
 Opera still gives me a really great chance to collaborate with instrumentalists.
 At the same time, I get to work with other actors who may not be singing in a production.
 It's an opportunity to work with all the different art forms acting, dance, instrumentalists.
 There are so many different elements in it that I get a lot of satisfaction from.

 I was probably around 18 or 19 when I started to work on voice, right after high school.
 I started with musical theater, but I wasn't a voice student.
 I just liked singing.
 I lived in Philadelphia and came from a middle-class American family.
 Languages weren't a thing.
 We were completely American.
 I wasn't comfortable with opera at first because of all those other aspects.
 I didn't know Italian nor French.
 I had worked on it a little bit in school but not enough to think I would ever be singing an entire opera in a foreign language.
 It intimidated me.